 With detailed reports from Google Analytics, MailChimp, Twitter, YouTube, Google Ads and Facebook, this is a great way to manage literally thousands of ads without breaking a sweat.

 With good pricing based on your ad spend, this straightforward software may be more than enough for your agency needs.

 Ruler Analytics tracks each anonymous visitor to your website over multiple sessions.
-When a visitor converts, whether that be a telephone, form or live chat enquiry, Ruler Analytics will integrate this data into your Google Analytics, AdWords, CRM and other web applications.
+When a visitor converts, whether that be a telephone, form or live chat enquiry, Ruler Analytics will integrate this data into your Google Analytics, Ads, CRM and other web applications.

 “Half the money I spend on advertising is wasted; the trouble is I don’t know which half,” said John Wanamaker, 19th century Philadelphia merchant and marketing pioneer.

 If John had had Ruler Analytics in his corner, that statement would not have been true.
 Not only would he know what wasn’t working, but he’d be able to see exactly how to fix it to massively improve his success rate.

 With a powerful call tracking toolkit and customer journey mapping, plus a fantastically clear and easy to use dashboard for all your reports, you can easily provide all the details your clients need.
 And with all that handy data, you can continue to build on your previous results to utterly wow them.

 Add in over a thousand integrations with some of your favourite software, such as Salesforce, Unbounce, Sugar CRM, Slack and, of course, Zapier, and we think we’ve got the ideal PPC reporting tool for any agency.

 We have an eBook on integrations and Closed-Loop Revenue Attribution which you can download.
 It explains this in much more detail.